Keith Drury (artist): Commissions, awards & exhibitions

 Drury presented an oil painting to Mary McAleese (then President of Ireland) in 2005 at a private dinner at her official state residence Áras an Uachtaráin in Dublin.

 In 2007, Drury was commissioned by Irish author and film/documentary-maker, Don Mullan, to paint a portrait of Brazilian footballer Pelé.
-Drury personally presented the completed oil painting to Pelé at a Pelé Pequeno Principe Research event he was hosting in Dublin.
+Drury personally presented the completed oil painting to Pelé at a Pelé Pequeno Principe Research event he hosted in Dublin.

 Drury was commissioned to create a portrait of the newly inaugurated 44th US president Barack Obama in 2009.
-It was presented to The President’s Club Charitable Trust in Belfast on the day of the US presidential inauguration.
+It was presented to The President's Club Charitable Trust in Belfast on the day of the US presidential inauguration.

 Later that year Drury travelled to Southampton to meet 97 year old Millvina Dean, the youngest passenger and last remaining survivor of the RMS Titanic disaster.
 He was the last person to officially interview her as she died a few days later.

 In 2010, Drury won an international competition to produce a public commission artwork for Belfast City Council.
 The completed work is a collection of portraits interpreting the Irish history and heritage of Belfast.
-The piece’s Irish title is: ‘Ar scath a cheile a mhaireas na daoine’ (‘It is in the shelter of each other that people live’) and features five prominent Belfast Irish cultural revivalists.
+The piece's Irish title is: ‘Ar scath a cheile a mhaireas na daoine’ (‘It is in the shelter of each other that people live’) and features five prominent Belfast Irish cultural revivalists.
 This mixed media artwork is on permanent public display as part of the city's art collection at Belfast City Hall.

-In 2016, London Way was presented to HRH Princess Anne at a reception in Buckingham Palace.
+In 2016, London Way was presented to Princess Anne at a reception in Buckingham Palace.

-The United States Ambassador to Ireland, Claire Cronin, presented Dublin Lane to outgoing treasurer of the Washington Ireland Program, Eugene Hillary, at the Ambassador’s official residence in Dublin in 2024.
+The United States Ambassador to Ireland, Claire Cronin, presented Dublin Lane to outgoing treasurer of the Washington Ireland Program, Eugene Hillary, at the Ambassador's official residence in Dublin in 2024.
 Later the same year, Phil Mauger, Mayor of Christchurch, was presented with Christchurch Landing for display at Christchurch Town Hall, New Zealand.